 - Run the program with $ java Program >tmp.dat.
 The addition of >tmp.dat at the end of the run command line writes the java program output to a file for storage.

 - Once KST is open, click the magic wand button: the data wizard.

 - Find your tmp.dat file and click next

 - Move all available data Fields to the selected data field box by clicking the right arrow.

-- You should now see several graphs are in the above picture and they should be updating in real time!
+- You should see several graphs as in the picture above and they should be updating in real time.

-- To get KST to calculate and display usfull stats like Standard Deviation, Mean etc click on text label then select from the 'insert scalar in label' drop down box
+- To get KST to calculate and display useful stats like Standard Deviation, Mean, etc. click on the text label then select from the 'insert scalar in label' drop down box

 Update Aug 2013: